Oban

-Oban (/'oːbən/ OH-bən; An t-Òban /gd/ meaning The Little Bay) is a resort town within the Argyll and Bute council area of Scotland.
-Despite its small size, it is the largest town between Helensburgh and Fort William.
-During the tourist season, the town can have a temporary population of up to over 24,000 people.
-Oban occupies a setting in the Firth of Lorn.
-The bay forms a near perfect horseshoe, protected by the island of Kerrera; and beyond Kerrera, the Isle of Mull.
-To the north are the long low island of Lismore and the mountains of Morvern and Ardgour.
+Oban (/'oːbən/ OH-bən; An t-Òban /gd/, lit. 'the little bay') is a resort town and seaport in the west of Scotland, within the Argyll and Bute council area.
+Although small, it is the largest town between Helensburgh and Fort William.
+Oban has a population of 8,000 (2022), which rises to over 24,000 during the tourist season.
+Oban is on the Firth of Lorn.
+The bay forms a near-perfect horseshoe, protected by the island of Kerrera and, beyond Kerrera, the Isle of Mull.
+To the north are the long, low island of Lismore and the mountains of Morvern and Ardgour.

 Pre-history and archaeology

 Humans have used the site where Oban now stands since at least Mesolithic times, as evidenced by archaeological remains of cave dwellers found in the town.
-Just outside the town, stands Dunollie Castle, on a site that overlooks the main entrance to the bay and has been fortified since the Bronze Age.
+Just outside the town stands Dunollie Castle, on a site that overlooks the main entrance to the bay and has been fortified since the Bronze Age.

-Just to the north of Oban, at Dunstaffnage, excavations in 2010, by Argyll Archaeology in advance of the development of the European Marine Science Park, found evidence that people were also living in the area from the Neolithic to the Early Historic periods.
-The archaeologists discovered funerary pyres that were in use for several generations during the Late Iron Age and a farmstead in use sometime between the late 7th to 9th centuries AD.
+Just to the north of Oban, at Dunstaffnage, excavations in 2010 by Argyll Archaeology in advance of the development of the European Marine Science Park found evidence that people were also living in the area from the Neolithic to the Early Historic periods.
+The archaeologists discovered funerary pyres in use for several generations during the Late Iron Age, and a farmstead occupied between the late 7th and 9th centuries AD.